Spring break 2011.

 Jenna and I were staying with our friend Andrea, who has an amazing and huge apartment she shares with three guys from Germany.
 As Andrea was being a student, Jenna and I had two wonderful days exploring the giant, metropolitan city.
 From seafood paella sitting by the ocean to seeing the beautifully distinct (sort of drip sandcastle looking) Sagrada Familia church by Gaudi.

-so cool!
+sagrada familia so cool! |

 Our time in Barcelona also included more tapas, whipping out our cooking skills to show the German roommates what true American burgers and fries taste like, bars with some British boys, and clubs with our IU friends.